-In patients who start ART with an abnormally low CD4 count, the CD4+ count typically increases rapidly in the first month of ART, by ~75 cells/ $\mu$ L - 100 cells/ $\mu$ L, with a more gradual rise thereafter (50 cells/ $\mu$ L per year - 100 cells/ $\mu$ L per year).
-Most patients achieve a CD4+ count > 500 cells/ $\mu$ L after several years of ART, provided that the VL remains suppressed.
-However, CD4+ count responses are highly variable and may fail to increase despite virological suppression in about 10% - 20% of patients.
-Such patients have a delayed or absent CD4+ count response to ART despite viral suppression, which is termed an 'immunological discordant response to ART', previously 'immune non-responders'.
-Some studies have suggested that older patients are at a higher risk of this response.
+In patients who start ART with an abnormally low CD4+ count, the CD4+ count typically increases rapidly in the first month of ART, by ~75-100 cells/μL, with a more gradual rise thereafter (50-100 cells/μL per year).56 Most patients achieve a CD4+ count > 500 cells/μL after several years of ART, provided that the VL remains suppressed.
+However, CD4+ count responses are highly variable and may fail to increase despite virological suppression in about 10-20% of patients.^{57,58} Such patients have a delayed or absent CD4+ count response to ART despite viral suppression, which is termed an 'immunological discordant response to ART', previously 'immune non-responders'.
+Certain studies suggest that older patients are at higher risk of this response.
 There is no evidence that such patients benefit from a change in ART regimen; therefore, the same regimen should be continued.
-Cotrimoxazole prophylaxis should be continued if the CD4+ count remains < 200 cells/μL.
-There is evidence that the prognosis of such patients is worse than in those who have a CD4+ response, but better than that of patients experiencing both virological and immunological failure.
-If patients with an immunological discordant response to ART are clinically unwell, then TB or lymphoma should be considered as the cause of persistent CD4+ lymphopenia.
-Cluster of differentiation 4 counts may remain stable in the presence of incomplete viral suppression in patients receiving ART until the VL is high (approximately $\geq 10\,000$ copies/mL).
+CTX prophylaxis should be continued if the CD4+ count remains < 200 cells/μL.
+There is evidence that the prognosis of such patients is worse than in those who have a CD4+ response, but better than that of patients experiencing both virological and immunological failure.58 If patients with an immunological discordant response to ART are clinically unwell, then TB or lymphoma should be considered as the cause of persistent CD4+ lymphopenia.
+CD4+ counts may remain stable in the presence of incomplete viral suppression in patients receiving ART until the VL is high (approximately ≥ 10 000 copies/mL).59